Hanif-Qureshi/Anti-Theft-App/README.md

 - 🛡️ **Foreground Services**
   Keeps services running reliably in the background with visible notifications.

-- 🔁 **Auto-Restart on Reboot**
-  Automatically resumes the last active detection mode when the phone reboots.

 - 📲 **SharedPreferences Integration**
   Remembers active modes and updates UI status indicators.